thefullstackgroup/thefullstack/README.md

 ## Running The Full Stack locally

-To get started and setup to run The Full Stack locally, see the README here within the webapp repo.
+To get setup to run The Full Stack locally, see the README here within the webapp repo.
+If you need any help or have any questions on how we can improve, please reach out to anyone on the [core team](#core-team).
+We're friendly and open to chat.

 ## How can I contribute?